Skip to main content

 Persistence

-Buttons remain functional across bot restarts through two mechanisms:
+Buttons remain functional across bot restarts:

 Background fork behavior